jeremiaheb/EntryApplication/README.md

 vagrant ssh
 ```

-To setup the application, with a `vagrant ssh` session, run:
+To setup the application, within a `vagrant ssh` session, run:

 ```bash
 bin/setup